 In many organisms, particularly plants, the two daughter cells produced by meiosis I begin immediately to prepare for the second meiotic division.
 In others, however, nuclear envelopes temporarily appear and enclose each of the two separated sets of chromosomes between telophase I and prophase II, and there is a period of rest.
 This period, during which envelopes are again visible, is called interkinesis (pronounced "IN-ter-kə-NEE-səs").
 Sometimes it is called, less properly, interphase, but it is not a real interphase because no replication occurs.
 Each chromosome is still composed of two sister chromatids.
-The period between meiosis I and meiosis II is sometimes called "interphase," this is confusing because it is not a true interphase such as that seen between rounds of mitosis because no synthesis occurs (all chromosomes have two chromatids throughout this stage).

-prefix are: interphase, internode, and interstitial.
+|Etymology: The prefix inter- is from the Latin preposition inter, meaning "between."
+Some other common bio terms starting with this prefix are: interphase, internode, and interstitial.
 The suffix -kinesis is from the Greek word kinesis, meaning "motion."
 Many terms in biology have this ending, for example, cytokinesis.|

 On the Origins of New Forms of Life

 Cat-rabbit Hybrids: Fact or fiction?